brianzq/att-bill-splitter/README.rst

 You can supply multiple ``-l`` options at once.

-**Note**:

-Once in a while, AT&T would display a popup window (promotion, ads) during login.
+**NOTE**: Once in a while, AT&T would display a popup window (promotion, ads) during login.
 If detected, you will see an warning message in your teminal requesting you to login your account on your browser, close the popup window, and LOG OUT.
 Then you can retry splitting your bill with the above command.
 If you haven't logged in to your account for a while, there might be multiple popup windows queued up in AT&T's system.
 Each time you will only see one, so you might have to repeat the above process a few times before all popup windows are cleard out.

 View Monthly Charges Summary for Users
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~